afonsomota/pass/README.md

 This folder contains the master script to run the simulations as well as eNB configurations and the code to run in the UEs (that is the code containing the sockets that attach to UE interfaces).

+## analitics

+Contains the `analitics.py` script that processes logs and produces data files ready to be used by gnuplot which plots are specified by the `*.plot` files.
+The scripts for log process and the gnuplot are called in `run-all`